 Balance Fun Images With Pictures From Your Business

 Keep your Instagram feed fun.
 Don’t just push out promotional items, Instagram is all about lifestyle.
 Take pics of your staff, customers (always with permission) and get them involved in the process.

 Studies show that if you don’t post consistently, your audience will leave and your reach will drop.
 It will also make it harder for you to come up on search.
 That’s why it is so important that you post daily on Instagram.
-You can schedule posts for multiple Instagram accounts using Socialdraft.
-What’s even better is that you can use the dash to manage all your other social media accounts including Facebook Pages, Facebook Groups, Twitter Accounts, Pinterest Boards, and LinkedIn Company Pages.
-This simple feature will keep you consistent and growing.
+You can schedule posts for multiple Instagram accounts using the all-in-one social media tool, Socialdraft.

 Socialdraft is more than just an Instagram management tool.
 With Socialdraft, you can:

 - Schedule to multiple Instagram accounts, Twitter accounts, Facebook pages, Pinterest boards, and LinkedIn pages

 - Schedule one time, duplicate, or recurring posts

 - Schedule in bulk (perfect if you run recurring promotions, post reviews, and evergreen content).